Marty Foord | Principal

 Jenny enjoys spending time with Marty, walking in nature, spotting wildlife, news and current affairs, cooking and the company of friends.

 Stuart Morgan | Church History

-Stuart studied history at University College London from 2000–2008 (BA, MA, PhD), culminating in a PhD in medieval church history.
+Stuart studied history at University College London from 2000–2008 culminating in a PhD in medieval church history.

-Stuart is married to Chew Chern and they have twin baby daughters.
+Stuart is married to Chew Chern and they have twin daughters, Samantha and Elizabeth.